 Overview

-Student Affairs at Charlotte is committed to developing thoughtful, community-minded and engaged leaders and citizens of the world through intentional student growth in six competency areas.
+Student Affairs at Charlotte is committed to developing thoughtful, community-minded and engaged leaders and citizens of the world through intentional student growth in five competency areas.

 Aligned with the Council for the Advancement of Standards in Higher Education and the National Association of Colleges and Employers Career Readiness Competencies, the Student Affairs co-curricular learning and success model was developed to assess initiatives that support student learning and career readiness in core areas that lead to success during and after college.

-Student Affairs has partnered with the University Career Center to align these learning outcomes with the Competency Compass in order to assess students’ needs and interests and provide guidance to programs, activities and classes that will assist development in the following:
+Student Affairs has partnered with the Career Center to align these learning outcomes with the Career Skills in order to assess students' needs and interests and provide guidance to programs, activities and classes that will assist in the development in the following:

 Problem Solving